 - It takes a lot of time spent monitoring trends and researching.

 Scalping is also called micro-trading and it’s all about taking small profits over and over again.
 Most of the time, trades will happen within seconds and minutes.
-Traders who practice scalping will often make anywhere from 10 to several hundred trades in a day.
+Traders who practice scalping by analyzing patterns will often make anywhere from 10 to several hundred trades in a day.
 They believe that small movements in stock prices are a lot easier to catch than larger ones.